The Story of Folkway

 Within 5 years of opening, Folkway Music had grown too large for its 1000 square foot home, and we embarked on a renovation that would ultimately triple the size of the store.
 There would never again be banjos hanging from the ceiling!

-Today, our repair department occupies about a third of our floor space in each of our locations, and every instrument we offer for sale spends time on one of our repair benches before being made available.
-New instruments are carefully set-up, while used and vintage instruments are repaired as required.
+Today, our repair department continues to be the foundation of Folkway Music, and every instrument we offer for sale spends time on one of our repair benches before being made available.
+New instruments are carefully set-up, while used and vintage instruments are meticulously repaired as required with great regard to historical accuracy and high-level craftsmanship.
 Our repair department is world renowned for the high quality of our restoration work to vintage instruments.
-Many customers ship their instruments to Folkway Music from all over North America and Europe thanks to our expertise and vintage sensitive approach to repair.
+Many customers ship their instruments to Folkway Music from all over North America and Europe thanks to our expertise and vintage sensitive approach.

-Live music has always been one of the pillars of Folkway Music, and we continue to present concerts and workshops on a regular basis.
-We offer instruction in all of the instruments we sell (and even in some we don’t), and employ a teaching staff of the highest caliber.
-Our instructors are great musicians, but more so are great teachers.
+Community has always been one of the pillars of Folkway Music, and we continue to present educational workshops on a regular basis at our Waterloo store.
+We support a Guelph-based instruction facility that employs a teaching staff of the highest caliber.

-We hope to have something to offer to everyone who walks through our doors or clicks through our website.
+We hope to have something to offer everyone who walks through our doors or clicks through our website.
 We love music and, particularly, the instruments that help make it!
-Please let us have the opportunity to share with you our passion for the instruments we sell, the restorations we undertake, and the performers we present.
-Whether it be in person, on the phone, or through email, we’re thankful you’ve chosen to visit us.
+Please let us have the opportunity to share our passion for the instruments we love, and the restorations we undertake.
+Whether in person, on the phone, or through email, we're thankful you've chosen to visit us.